Giclee on Canvas by John O'Keefe Jr.

 O'Keefe Arts uses K3 UltraChrome Inks by Epson for Giclee reproductions on Canvas.
 We use the highest quality canvas that mounted traditionally onto standard precision cut stretcher bars.
 Each canvas reproduction comes coated with a UV protective finish.

 John personally reviews, assembles, signs and numbers each of his reproductions and included with each is an official, signed and numbered Certificate of Authenticity.

 You can order reproductions through the main gallery section - Look for the 'Giclee Reproductions Available - CLICK HERE' links as shown below.

-Giclee reproductions by John O'Keefe Jr. and O'Keefe Arts are protected by U.S. and International Copyright Law.
-Copyright ownership does NOT transfer with the sale of a reproduction.
+The U.S. and International Copyright Law protect Giclee reproductions by John O'Keefe Jr. and O'Keefe Arts.
+Copyright ownership does NOT transfer with the sale of a Giclee reproduction.

 SHORT HISTORY OF GICLEE

 Giclee (zhee-klay) - The French word "gicl,e" is a feminine noun that means a spray or a spurt of liquid.
-The word may have been derived from the French verb "gicler" meaning "to squirt".
+The word may have derived from the French verb "gicler" meaning "to squirt."